Manjiri-here/Linux/Linux commands.md

 sudo apt search nginx   # Search for a package

 >> Always update before installing: sudo apt update && sudo apt upgrade -y

+Task: Run uname -r to check the kernel version on either instance.
+Compare it to the latest stable version on kernel.org.
+Why might cloud providers like AWS use older kernels?
+Hint: Consider stability, compatibility with cloud tools, and enterprise support.